MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 1. In the **Session control type** field:

-   .
-Select **Monitor only** if you only want to monitor activities by users.
-This selection will create a Monitor only policy for the apps you selected where all sign-ins, heuristic downloads, and Activity types will be downloaded.
+   - Select **Monitor only** if you only want to monitor activities by users.
+This selection will create a Monitor only policy for the apps you selected where all sign-ins.
-   .
-Select **Control file download (with inspection)** if you want to monitor user activities.
+   - Select **Control file download (with inspection)** if you want to monitor user activities.
 You can take additional actions like block or protect downloads for users.
-   .
-Select **Block activities** to block specific activities, which you can select using the **Activity type** filter.
+   - Select **Block activities** to block specific activities, which you can select using the **Activity type** filter.
 All activities from selected apps  will be monitored (and reported in the Activity log).
 The specific activities you select will be blocked if you select the **Block** action.
 The specific activities you selected will raise alerts if you select the **Test** action and have alerts turned on.
    1. Under **Activity source** in the **Activities matching all of the following** section, select additional activity filters to apply to the policy.
 These filters can include the following options:

     * **Device tags**: Use this filter to identify unmanaged devices.
     * **Location**: Use this filter to identify unknown (and therefore risky) locations.
     * **IP address**: Use this filter to filter per IP addresses or use previously assigned IP address tags.
     * **User agent tag**: Use this filter to enable the heuristic to identify mobile and desktop apps.
 This filter can be set to equals or doesn't equal **Native client**.
 This filter should be tested against your mobile and desktop apps for each cloud app.
     * **Activity type**: Use this filter to select specific activities to be controlled, such as:
       * Print
       * Clipboard actions: Copy, Cut and Paste
       * Send items in apps such as Teams, Slack and Salesforce